 Promoting children and young people’s emotional health and wellbeing A whole school and college approach (PHE March 2015)

-This new guidance from PHE presents eight principles to promote emotional health and wellbeing in schools and colleges.
-We contributed to the development of the document and our resource STOP Stigma is cited as good practice.
+This guidance from Public Health England presents eight principles to promote emotional health and wellbeing in schools and colleges.
+We contributed to the development of the document, and our resource STOP Stigma is cited as good practice.